sigven/oncoEnrichR/README.md

   * Which members of the target set are co-expressed (strong negative or positive correlations) with proto-oncogenes or tumor suppressors in tumor sample cohorts (TCGA, RNAseq)?
   * Which members of the target set are associated with cellular loss-of-fitness in CRISPR/Cas9 whole-genome drop out screens of cancer cell lines (i.e. reduction of cell viability elicited by a gene inactivation)?

-**To appear soon**: A more detailed documentation of the underlying routines/analyses performed in _oncoEnrichR_.
-Example use case and analysis.

 ### Installation

 `devtools::install_github('sigven/oncoEnrichR')`